 For this kind of question there are no simple or definite answers, but, since they are loaded with ideology, a candid discussion of them may clarify the issues.
-If what is needed is just a Weberian type of bureaucracy, consisting of well-selected and well-trained professionals acting without discretion in law enforcement, and a hierarchical and centralized organization with defined lines of authority, there is no need for this paper.
-But if, besides a professional civil service, modern states require senior civil servants to have more discretion and to be more accountable for their decisions, and the organization of the state to be more decentralized and involve all sort of partnerships, we have a problem that is worthy of a paper.
+If what is needed is just a Weberian type of bureaucracy, consisting of well-selected and welltrained professionals acting without discretion in law enforcement, and a hierarchical and centralized organization with defined lines of authority, there is no need for this article.
+But if, besides a professional civil service, modern states require senior civil servants to have more discretion and to be more accountable for their decisions, and the organization of the state to be more decentralized and involve all sort of partnerships, we have a problem that is worthy of an article.

 Center-left academics tend to believe that public management reform is intrinsically neo-liberal and hostile to the social state, probably because this type of reform began in the United Kingdom in the mid-1980s when a conservative government was in power, and also because some of its first proponents were conservative in political terms.
 Is this true?
 Or, as I will argue, is public management, on the contrary, a neutral instrument which can be used by a conservative administration that wants to dismantle the social state but also by a progressive administration that is concerned with a more equal distribution of income in society?
 Again, since this reform was originally adopted by developed countries, is it inapplicable to developing countries?
 Should they faithfully observe the sequencing rule - first complete civil service reform and only then tackle public management reform?
 I will argue here that the sequencing rule is misguided, and that there is no reason why civil service reform should not be combined with public management reform.
-This was attempted in Brazil, a country that since 1995 has been involved in progressive public management reform at federal, state and municipal levels.
-But I will not discuss the Brazilian reform in this paper.
-Rather, I will present a specific model of public management reform - the structural public governance model - that I have been developing in the last ten years and, on this basis, I will discuss its possible progressive or conservative character, and its appropriateness to developing countries.
+This, for instance, is the experience of Brazil, a country that since 1995 has been involved in progressive public management reform at federal, state and municipal levels.1 But I will not discuss specific reforms in this article.
+Rather, I will present a specific model of public management reform - the structural public governance model - and, on this basis, I will discuss its possible progressive or conservative character, and its appropriateness to developing countries.

-I call the model of public management reform which I have been developing since the Brazilian White Paper on the Reform of the State Apparatus (MARE, 1995) the structural public governance model in so far as it includes structural reform of the state organization, in addition to major changes in the process of managing personnel and achieving objectives.
+I call this model of public management reform the 'structural public governance model' in so far as it includes structural reform of the state organization, in addition to major changes in the process of managing personnel and achieving objectives.
 Public management reform is the second major administrative reform experienced by the modern capitalist state.
 In its first version, the modern state was absolutist, and adopted a patrimonial administration.
-In the second part of the nineteenth century, the more advanced capitalist countries undertook the first major administrative reform - civil service or bureaucratic reform.
-This represented immense progress.
-Yet, after Word War II, the countries that were using the state as an instrument to promote economic development realized that public administration needed to be more flexible.
-In consequence, state investments were channeled to state-owned enterprises, and some agencies were created that enjoyed various degrees of autonomy.
-These were attempts to make the state organization more flexible and, for that reason, more effective in promoting economic development.
-Yet it was only in the 1980s that it became clear that such developmental attempts would only make sense if they were accompanied by a new form of managing the state organization: new public management.
-With it, a second major reform of the state apparatus was beginning.
-The first countries to recognize this need and embark on public management reform were the United Kingdom, Australia and New Zealand.
+In the second part of the nineteenth century, the more advanced capitalist countries undertook the first major administrative reform - civil service or bureaucratic reform.2 This represented immense progress.
+Yet, after Word